Advanced Workflow Validation

 3. Evaluate Input/Output Integrity Checksum

-STATUS: [PASSED] -> Granted Publish RightsTrigger Nodes Are Mandatory: nLink completely disallows the compilation block and refuses `Publish` commands if the canvas lacks a valid, recognized Trigger Node.
-A massive graph of highly complex Actions is fundamentally inert if the engine does not possess an explicit HTTP listener or Temporal Cron job to initially spark the execution stream.
+STATUS: [PASSED] -> Granted Publish RightsTrigger Nodes Are Mandatory: nLink disallows compilation and refuses Publish commands if the canvas lacks a valid, recognized Trigger Node.
+A complex graph of Actions is fundamentally inert if the engine lacks an explicit HTTP listener or Temporal Cron job to initiate the execution stream.